masesgroup/KNet/src/documentation/articles/usageSerDes.md

   - Shall have a parameterless constructor
   - Shall conform to [`IMessage<T>`](https://cloud.google.com/dotnet/docs/reference/Google.Protobuf/latest/Google.Protobuf.IMessage-1)

-**NOTE**: simple types (the one that have an Apche Kafka default serializer) are not managed and will be refused
+**NOTE**: simple types (the one that have an Apche Kafka™ default serializer) are not managed and will be refused